grandparkla/beta/yoga.markdown

 # Yoga reTREAT

+This is a _free_ event.
+There’s no cost to attend.

 ### Every Wednesday and Friday from <time datetime="12:15">12:15 p.m.</time> to <time datetime="13:00">1:00 p.m.</time>

 #### November 2, 2018 – May 30, 2019